quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Persistent Congestion {#persistent-congestion}

-When a sender establishes loss of all in-flight packets sent over a long enough duration, the network is considered to be experiencing persistent congestion.
+When a sender establishes loss of all ack-eliciting packets sent over a long enough duration, the network is considered to be experiencing persistent congestion.

 ### Duration {#pc-duration}